 Displaying weather on your website isn’t necessarily difficult in a technical sense.
 But designing a UI that grabs attention (while remaining unobtrusive) is a real challenge.

-The examples here (with the possible exception of Mario) offer a clean, unique way to display important information.
-The use of animation is particularly nice, as it adds context to various types of weather.
+The examples here offer a clean, unique way to display important information.
+The use of animation is particularly lovely, as it adds context to various types of weather.
 Plus, it’s just more fun than a static image.